An answer and the solution to your problem

 Also known as the Charpy V-notch test, is a standardized high strain-rate test which determines the amount of energy absorbed by a material during fracture.
 This absorbed energy is a measure of a given material’s notch toughness and acts as a tool to study the temperature-dependent ductile-brittle transition.

 Charpy Testing can be carried out at temperatures between –196°C and room temperature °C. Typical specifications include ASTM E23, ASTM A370, BS EN ISO 148-1.
-AMS utilises two impact testing machines, an automatic with a capacity of 450 Joules (J) and a manual machine with a capacity of 300 Joules (J).
+AMS utilises two impact testing machines, both automatic with capacity of 450 (J).